FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 The Just-In-Time liquidity system addresses the cold start problem that new token markets face.
 It provides immediate, protocol-owned liquidity around the current trading price.
 JIT v0.5 implements a "virtual concentration" mechanism that effectively multiplies the impact of deployed liquidity.
 This creates tight spreads without requiring massive capital deployment.

-When active, JIT provides a 10x liquidity multiplier for any capital within one tick of the current market price.
-This virtual concentration simulates the effect of having concentrated liquidity providers actively managing positions around the current price.
+When active, JIT provides *virtual concentrated liquidity* that enhances existing LP liquidity.
+It strategically places *contrarian* liquidity (opposite to the taker's direction) around a time-weighted average price (TWAP) anchor.
+This system applies a virtual concentration effect, such as a 10x multiplier, to a base liquidity amount, making JIT highly capital efficient.
 This ensures that small trades experience minimal slippage even in newly launched markets.
+The value of consumed JIT liquidity is routed back to the Buffer, effectively making JIT "earn" for the protocol.

 **JIT is disabled by default** in the current implementation.
 Markets initialize with `jit_enabled = false` and zero multipliers.
 This means this system only becomes active when explicitly enabled for specific markets.
 This represents a conservative approach to rolling out JIT functionality.